MOBILE »

 Besides making us late for dinner, adventures may make us feel insecure and unsafe.
 There is a Sufi saying (Idries Shah, The Way of the Sufi, p.
 89):

 One who recognizes the goodness and omnipresence of God will be more willing to enter unknown regions than one who does not have this realization.
 Christ encouraged his disciples, as they set out to preach the Gospel to a hostile world, "Do not fear those who kill the body but cannot kill the soul."
-(Matt.
-10:28) Saint Paul wrote in his letter to the Galatians, "Do not be deceived; God is not mocked, for whatever a man sows, that will he also reap."
-(Gal.
-5:7) If we align ourselves with the forces of Light and serve the Light, then the forces of evil cannot hurt us.
-Wherever we go, even if we make our bed in Sheol or "take the wings of the morning and dwell in the uttermost parts of the sea" (Ps.
-139:9), God is present, and his love, justice, and mercy prevail.
+(Matthew 10:28) Saint Paul wrote in his letter to the Galatians, "Do not be deceived; God is not mocked, for whatever a man sows, that will he also reap."
+(Galatians 5:7) If we align ourselves with the forces of Light and serve the Light, then the forces of evil cannot hurt us.
+Wherever we go, even if we make our bed in Sheol or "take the wings of the morning and dwell in the uttermost parts of the sea" (Psalms 139:9), God is present, and his love, justice, and mercy prevail.

-— Shah, Idries, The Way of the Sufi, New York: E. P. Dutton, 1970
+— Shah, Idries, The Way of the Sufi, New York, E. P. Dutton, 1970

-— Tolkien, J.R.R, The Hobbit, New York: Ballantine Books, 1966
+— Tolkien, J.R.R., The Hobbit, New York, Ballantine Books, 1966

 Sometimes external forces may induce us to act in certain ways.
 Other people may tell us to do something, or ask us to do something, or expect us to do something, or praise or blame us for doing certain things.
 The weather or astrological radiations may stimulate us to do certain things rather than other things.
 People, however, need not be like leaves blown in the wind.
 People do not have to move in the direction in which the external forces push, but they rather can choose whether they will respond to the external forces, and how they will respond.
 People may even choose to act when no external forces are present.
 Whenever someone initiates an action which is not a response to an external force, that person is said to exhibit initiative.